-- 13. It is essential that the PCC identifies and expressly states the risk posed by the registrant and satisfies itself that the risk can be mitigated by conditions.
-If so, restrictive conditions can be used to protect the public and patients while the osteopath continues to practise. - 14.
-When formulating restrictive conditions, the PCC will ask itself two key questions: - a) What are the risks that need mitigating? - b) How are the public and patients protected from these risks?
+- 13. It is essential that the PCC identifies and expressly states the risk posed by the osteopath and satisfies itself that the risk can be mitigated by conditions.
+If so, restrictive conditions can be used to protect the public and patients whilst the osteopath continues to practise. - 14.
+When formulating restrictive conditions, the PCC should ask itself three key questions: - a) What are the risks that need mitigating? - b) How are the public and patients to be protected from these risks? - c) How can compliance with the conditions be demonstrated and monitored?